shortnamesalex/Crispin/README.md

 - C418 - Beton used on music disc Blocks.

-Big thanks and hugs to: qweebo, rutherin, Snurf, xirreal, dakine, Prismatic Spirit and Chloe in Barazoku for giving me the energy and confidence to keep working on this pack.
+Big thanks and hugs to: qweebo, rutherin, Snurf, xirreal, dakine, Prismatic Spirit, Chloe and Hush in Barazoku for giving me the energy and confidence to keep working on this pack.

 This pack wouldn't have been where it is now without all of you~